MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Module.md

 ### -PSSession

-Gets the modules in the specified user-managed Windows PowerShell session (**PSSession**).
+Gets the modules in the specified user-managed PowerShell session (**PSSession**).
 Enter a variable that contains the session, a command that gets the session, such as a `Get-PSSession` command, or a command that creates the session, such as a `New-PSSession` command.

-When the session is connected to a remote computer, the **ListAvailable** parameter is required.
+When the session is connected to a remote computer, you must specify the **ListAvailable** parameter.

 A `Get-Module` command that uses the **PSSession** parameter is equivalent to using the `Invoke-Command` cmdlet to run a `Get-Module -ListAvailable` command in a **PSSession**.